Licensing criteria for home-based ECE services

 'Service curriculum’ means all of the experiences, interactions, activities and events - both direct and indirect, planned, and spontaneous - that happen at the service.
 Teaching practices including planning, assessment, and evaluation form part of the service curriculum.

 ‘Specified agency’ means any government agency or statutory body that a home-based education and care service is required to notify if there is a serious (or as defined) injury, illness, incident or allegation.
-This may include but is not limited to: the New Zealand Police; the Ministry of Health; Child, Youth and Family; WorkSafe New Zealand; and the Teaching Council.
+This may include but is not limited to: the New Zealand Police; the Ministry of Health; Oranga Tamariki; WorkSafe New Zealand; and the Teaching Council of Aotearoa New Zealand.